-With this level of temperature, the liquid won't reach boiling point.
+With this level of temperature, the liquid won’t reach the boiling point.
 But you can definitely see small bubbles rising from the bottom of your cooking device.
-Because of this, it is quite difficult to measure the correct temperature if you don't have a food thermometer.
+Because of this, it is quite difficult to measure the correct temperature if you don’t have a food thermometer.

 Simmering food will require you to heat the liquid to around 180 degrees Fahrenheit to 205 degrees Fahrenheit, which is way hotter than when you are poaching.
 At this temperature, you can expect that bubbles will come out and rise to the top of the liquid.
 But, of course, this is still not boiling point.